 • Many candidates are ready to “get explicitly serious about [their] purpose” and feel that crisis is an opportunity to find something new that plays to their strengths and provides a greater sense of fulfillment.

-• “That said, while it might be a buyer’s market, top talent won’t just be opportunistic in joining a competitor if the vision is not there,” one senior deal-making veteran told us last week.
+• “That said, few senior executives are actually moving and top talent won’t just be opportunistic in joining a competitor if the vision is not there,” one senior deal-making veteran told us last week.
 “Rather, it’s all about trust and an organization’s thoughtful plan for the future”.

 • Jumping ship requires premium compensation, defined responsibilities and assurances that the path forward is both clear and personally rewarding.